Shareholder FAQs »

 The Arbitration Panel upheld certain other MAG claims, including claims related to Fresnillo's announcement in December 2008 that it intended to make an unsolicited bid to acquire MAG.
 Fresnillo announced its intention based on the opinion of external legal counsel regarding a certain clause in the JV Agreement.
 The Arbitration Panel, based on a different interpretation of that clause, ordered Fresnillo to reimburse MAG for legal fees of US$1.86 million incurred by MAG in connection with the announcement of Fresnillo's intended offer.

-The silver and gold markets
+Silver and gold markets

 Demand for silver is primarily driven by fabrication (industrial applications, photography, jewellery and other applications) and investment, either directly through coins and bullion or via Exchange Traded Funds (ETFs).
 Mine output provides the majority of silver supply, while recycling and scrap amount for most of the remainder, with government sales a minor and unpredictable source.